BALI

 21-Day students will continue on with our community service at the PKP Community Center supporting Balinese women to be empowered and independent in their communities.

 We’ll visit to a local coffee plantation where students will try many local teas and coffees!
 The next day, we’ll embark on a scenic 3-hour trek through the Bali jungle, starting from a beautiful river, crossing through the jungle, and ending in Tenganan, a Bali Aga village.
 Along the way, we’ll enjoy views of Mt.
 Agung and lush rice paddies.
 Midway, we’ll stop at a local house to taste honey harvested by the family and enjoy some red tea.
+In the late afternoon students will made their way to the small town of Amed in the Eastern part of Bali.

-Days 19-20: Service in Nusa Penida & End of Program
+Days 19-20: Service & Surfing

 Day 21: Departures